sensu/sensu-docs/content/sensu-go/5.18/reference/backend.md

 ## Initialization

-For a **new** installation, you must set up an administrator username and password.
+For a **new** installation, you can set administrator credentials with environment variables to override the default admin username (`admin`) and password (`P@ssw0rd!`).

+- If you are using Docker, you can set admin credentials during installation step [2.
+Configure and start][24].
+- If you are using Ubuntu/Debian or RHEL/CentOS, you can set admin credentials during installation step [3.
+Initialization][25].

+This step bootstraps the first admin user account for your Sensu installation.
+This account will be granted the cluster admin role.

+If you do not include the environment variables to set administrator credentials, the backend will initialize with the default admin credentials (username `admin` and password `P@ssw0rd!`).

+### Docker initialization

+For Docker installations, set administrator credentials with environment variables when you [configure and start][24] the backend as shown below, replacing `YOUR_USERNAME` and `YOUR_PASSWORD` with the username and password you want to use:

+{{< language-toggle >}}

+{{< highlight Docker >}}
+docker run -v /var/lib/sensu:/var/lib/sensu \
+-d --name sensu-backend \
+-p 3000:3000 -p 8080:8080 -p 8081:8081 sensu/sensu:latest \
+-e SENSU_BACKEND_CLUSTER_ADMIN_USERNAME=YOUR_USERNAME \
+-e SENSU_BACKEND_CLUSTER_ADMIN_PASSWORD=YOUR_PASSWORD \
+sensu-backend start --state-dir /var/lib/sensu/sensu-backend --log-level debug
+{{< /highlight >}}

+{{< highlight "Docker Compose" >}}
+---
+version: "3"
+services:
+  sensu-backend:
+    image: sensu/sensu:latest
+    ports:
+    - 3000:3000
+    - 8080:8080
+    - 8081:8081
+    volumes:
+    - "sensu-backend-data:/var/lib/sensu/etcd"
+    command: "sensu-backend start --state-dir /var/lib/sensu/sensu-backend --log-level debug"
+    environment:
+    - SENSU_BACKEND_CLUSTER_ADMIN_USERNAME=YOUR_USERNAME
+    - SENSU_BACKEND_CLUSTER_ADMIN_PASSWORD=YOUR_PASSWORD

+volumes:
+  sensu-backend-data:
+    driver: local
+{{< /highlight >}}

+{{< /language-toggle >}}

+### Ubuntu/Debian or RHEL/CentOS initialization

-To do this, set environment variables as shown below, replacing `YOUR_USERNAME` and `YOUR_PASSWORD` with the username and password you want to use:
+For Ubuntu/Debian or RHEL/CentOS, set administrator credentials with environment variables at [initialization][25] as shown below, replacing `YOUR_USERNAME` and `YOUR_PASSWORD` with the username and password you want to use:

 {{< highlight shell >}}
 export SENSU_BACKEND_CLUSTER_ADMIN_USERNAME=YOUR_USERNAME